FluxML/Flux.jl/docs/src/gpu.md

 ```

-Then, let's select the device with ordinal `0`:
+Then, let's select the device with id `0`:

 ```julia-repl
 julia> device0 = Flux.get_device("CUDA", 0)        # the currently supported values for backend are "CUDA" and "AMD"